bhakes/bhakes.github.io/menu/quotes.md

 ### On Risk-taking and Having Skin-in-the-Game
 * “You do not want to win an argument.
 You want to win.”  ― Nassim Nicholas Taleb, Skin in the Game: Hidden Asymmetries in Daily Life
 * “Those who talk should do and only those who do should talk.” ― Nassim Nicholas Taleb, Skin in the Game: The Hidden Asymmetries in Daily Life
+* “Our doubts are traitors, and make us lose the good we oft might win, by fearing to attempt.” ― William Shakespeare

 ### On Modernity
 * “To bankrupt a fool, give him information.” ― Nassim Nicholas Taleb, The Bed of Procrustes: Philosophical and Practical Aphorisms
 * “Virtue is more to be feared than vice, because its excesses are not subject to the regulation of conscience.” - Adam Smith
+* “All of humanity’s problems stem from man’s inability to sit quietly in a room alone.”  - Blaise Pascal

 ### On Nature
 * "The imagination of nature is far, far greater than the imagination of man." - Richard Feynman